Quick Answer

 - "Affiliated purchasers" of the issuer or selling shareholder are ALSO covered.
 A creative structure where a related party does the buying does not escape the restriction.

-The lead manager is responsible for the FINRA deal-wire filings that document the syndicate's compliance with Regulation M. Each wire is identified by the Deal ID the lead manager establishes at the start of the offering.
+FINRA sets the actual notice requirements that let it monitor Regulation M compliance.
+The manager (or a member acting in a similar capacity) is responsible for these notices; each is identified by the Deal ID the lead manager establishes at the start of the offering.

 Exam Tip: Gotchas